mutlukaplan/P2P.BidHandler/README.md

 - **Shared Service Layer**: Contains all protocol services used by nodes for seamless integration.
 - **Bid Management**: Each node tracks auction status, manages bids, and broadcasts bid acceptance and closure.

+## How It Works

+- **Seed Node**: `P2P.SeedNode` serves as the bootstrapper node where all peers register themselves upon initialization.
+It maintains knowledge of all nodes connected with gRPC socket connections.
+- **Shared Layer**: A separate shared layer implements all protocol services, enabling nodes to communicate using a common interface.
+- **Cache Service**: Each node has a cache service that stores any auctions it creates.
+- **Auction and Bidding Process**:
+  - Nodes can create auctions, which are broadcasted across the network.
+  - When a node wants to view all auctions, it connects to the seed server to retrieve a list of registered nodes.
+  - Nodes maintain the latest bid status for each auction.
+  - If a client wants to accept a specific bid, it sends a message to the network indicating that the bid is closed.
+The auction is then removed from the cache of all nodes.
+  - Nodes are prohibited from bidding on auctions they create.

 ## Getting Started

 ### Prerequisites